GiedriusS/TwitchNotifier/README.md

 | -c/--nick      | Watch NICK followed channels                                     |
 | -l/--logfile   | Also put new events to log file                                  |
 | -g/--config    | Full path to a configuration file (overrides the defaults)       |

+# Contributing
+Please make sure your patches don't introduce any new pylint or flake8 messages before sending a PR.
+Thanks